I Caucused for Bernie in 2016. Here’s Why I’m Worried About His 2020 Run.

 There are two things that are simultaneously true about Bernie Sanders’s 2016 candidacy that must be addressed in order to have a productive conversation about 2020.

-The second is that Bernie really does have an awkward-old-white-man-who-lives-in-Vermont problem when it comes to his analysis of how race intersects with economics and justice, and that’s the most generous way I can put it.
+The second is that Bernie is used to talking to a specific audience, and that audience is not necessarily the same audience as the US electorate at large.
 For nearly four decades, Bernie’s constituents have been the people of Vermont, and when he defaults to pandering to white fragility, I suspect he’s doing it because he doesn’t want to alienate his constituency.
 But the demographics of the United States as a whole are very different from Vermont, and that’s where the disconnect comes in for some voters.

 In the years since his first failed bid for the Democratic nomination, I’ve watched smart, thoughtful people bring up the latter, and I’ve watched them get torn down and dismissed by people—almost always white or male or both—who will also insist in the same breath that “Bernie Bros” are not a real thing (while actively doing the thing that everyone else identifies as “Bernie Bro” behavior).